nest/ode-toolbox/README.md

-# NEST ODE-toolbox
+# NEST ode-toolbox

 [![Build Status](https://travis-ci.org/nest/ode-toolbox.svg?branch=master)](https://travis-ci.org/nest/ode-toolbox)

-In the computer simulation of dynamical systems, choosing the most suitable differential equation solver might depend on many factors.
-ODE-toolbox assists in picking the optimal solver for a given set of dynamical equations (also known as "ordinary differential equations" or "initial value problems").
-ODE-toolbox will generate propagator matrices for the subset of dynamics that is linear and constant coefficient, which can be used to solve the equations up to machine precision.
-For those equations that are not analytically tractable, an optimal numerical integrator (e.g. explicit vs. implicit) is recommended based on several user-configurable heuristics.
+Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and generates propagator matrices for that part of the dynamics that can be solved analytically.
+Based on the benchmarks, an optimal numerical integrator is recommended based on a set of user-configurable heuristics.

-ODE-toolbox is written in Python and relies on SymPy for the symbolic manipulation of equations.
+ode-toolbox is written in Python and relies on SymPy for the symbolic manipulation of equations.
 It was initially developed in the context of the [NESTML](https://github.com/nest/nestml) project, in which the main focus was on the class of spiking neurons presently available in the [NEST](https://github.com/nest/nest-simulator) simulator.
 It can, however, be used standalone and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).

 ## Installation

 ### Prerequisites

-ODE-toolbox depends on the Python packages SymPy, SciPy and NumPy and (optionally) matplotlib and graphviz for visualisation, and pytest for self-tests.
+ode-toolbox depends on the Python packages SymPy, SciPy and NumPy and (optionally) matplotlib and graphviz for visualisation, and pytest for self-tests.
 The stiffness tester additionally depends on an an installation of [PyGSL](http://pygsl.sourceforge.net/).
 If PyGSL is not installed, the test for stiffness is skipped during the analysis of the equations.

 The required packages can be installed by running